Dream Homes Ltd.

 It is not edited and is about 2 hours so feel free to fast forward and skip around to watch what you like and need to know.

 Remember – if you have a specific question, send me an email or a text.
-You don’t need to wait for a seminar or a site visit to clarify a point or two.
-The same goes for those of you under construction.
+Don’t wait for a seminar or a site visit to clarify a point.
 Whether or not you are Dream Homes/Atlantic Northeast Construction client or not, I’ll always try and help you or guide you in the right direction.
-If you’ve sent me email or left a voice mail and have not received a response within a day or so, please try and contact me again.
-I do miss messages here and there.
+If you’ve sent an email or left a voice mail and haven’t received a response, try and contact me again.
+Messages are lost occasionally.

-Note to Sandsters: Though I began and continue to write this blog to help as many Sandsters as possible, Dream Homes Ltd. and Atlantic Northeast Construction LLC are new home builders and general contractors who are actively renovating and reconstructing projects up and down the shore.
-We actually do all of the work that I talk about in the blog.
-We work with private clients and Path B in the RREM program.
-Call, text or email to set up an appointment for an estimate on your rebuilding project.
+Note to Sandsters: Though I write this blog to help Sandsters, Dream Homes Ltd. and Atlantic Northeast Construction LLC are new home builders and general contractors who are actively renovating and reconstructing projects up and down the shore.
+We actually elevate & move homes, demolish and build new homes, and develop and build new neighborhoods.
+In the past 23 years, we’ve having completed over 1500 new homes, 125 elevation projects and 500,000 square feet of commercial buildings.
+We work with private clients as well as Path B clients in the RREM program.
+Call, text or email to set up an appointment for a free estimate on your rebuilding project.

 That’s all for today Sandsters.
 I hope it helps you move forward.
 As always, call or write with any questions.